 Temperature and Humidity Level Relation

 Be aware that the water vapor level in the air is relative and depends on the environmental temperature.
-For instance, hot air holds more water vapor and reduces humidity levels inside the tank and vice versa.
+For instance, hot air holds more water vapor and reduces humidity levels inside the

 For instance, the perfect humidity level for your Bearded Dragon is 30% to 40%.
 However, it is a relative humidity or the maximum water vapor level at a particular temperature before saturating.